acl2017/acl2017.github.io/_pages/testing/program.md

         <li>The page has also been tested on an iPhone simulator and works as expected.
 However, it'd be nice to test it on Android (<strong>NOTE</strong>: only Chrome on Android will work).</li>
         <li>Note that if you are using Safari, you will need to use <em>Cmd-P</em> to print and <em>File > Save as ... </em>to download the schedule.
 Chrome and Firefox have buttons for printing and saving as part of their PDF rendering UI.</li>
         <li>The generated PDF might have some blank rows at the bottom as padding since the PDF generation has been programmed to avoid rows being split across pages.</li>
+        <li>While saving the generated PDF on mobile devices, its name cannot be changed..</li>
         <li><strong>Please report any issues or problems you run into <a href="https://github.com/acl2017/acl2017.github.io/issues/new" target="_blank">here</a>.
 You will need a GitHub account.</strong></li>
     </ul>
 </div>